anumkhanit/anumkhanit/README.md

 ## About Me

-I am a passionate writer with a keen interest in technology.
-My journey in the tech world began as a hobbyist tinkering with computers, and it led me to explore the realm of technical writing.
+I am a writer with a keen interest in technology.
+My journey in the tech world began as a hobbyist tinkering with computers or learning about cloud computing, and it led me to explore the realm of both technology and technical writing.
 I enjoy distilling complex concepts into clear, concise, and engaging content that helps readers understand and appreciate technology better.

 ## What I'm Working On